BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 5 (E-G)

 Noriko from GunbusterJung from Gunbuster

-This dramatic OVA series is one of Gainax's earlier efforts, and considered one of their classics.
+This mainly dramatic OVA series (it lightly parodies the shoujo/sports classic Ace wo Narae!/Aim For the Ace!) is one of Gainax's earlier efforts, and rightly considered one of their classics.
 That was probably also helped by the original character designs by Haruhiko Mikimoto (Super Dimension Fortress Macross).
 Noriko Takaya is a plucky young woman from Osaka who lost her father, Admiral Yuzo Takaya, when his ship was ambushed in deep space.
 She vows to follow in his footsteps and become a space pilot, and enrols in the Okinawa High School for Girls, which offers training in operating the RX-7 Machine Weapon.
 She's clumsy and has a lot of difficulty with it, which makes for touches of comedy (from Noriko) and drama (from others), especially when it's found out that she's one of the cadets chosen to pilot the Gunbuster.
-Jung-Freud is an ace RX-7 pilot from Soviet Russia who definitely does not fit the stereotype of the reserved Russian.
+Jung-Freud is an ace RX-7 pilot from Soviet Russia (screw off with the idiotic meme jokes) who definitely does not fit the stereotype of the stern, stoic Russian.
 She first comes off as arrogant and boastful to all around her, but, after a large-scale challenge between her and Noriko's sempai Kazumi Amano--which Noriko gets involved in--she becomes friends with both of them and her attitude softens a bit.
 However, this doesn't necessarily prevent a rivalry with them to become one of the Gunbuster pilots.
 The show was given a big dose of infamy by some very noticeable portrayals of female bodily movement.
-This includes the scene where Noriko stomps away in disgust from some fellow cadets who are making fun of her (also used in the OP sequence), skipping rope during training, and Jung-Freud in a nicely gratuitous bath-house scene which set the bar higher for similar settings in anime from that point onwards.
+This includes the scene where Noriko stomps away in disgust from some fellow cadets who are making fun of her (which is used in the OP sequence), skipping rope during training, and Jung-Freud in a nicely gratuitous bath-house scene which set the bar higher for similar settings in anime from that point onwards.
 As a result of this, the show is nicknamed "Bustgunner," and many fans now call jiggling in any anime show "Gainaxing."

 Return to Watson's WorldWideWasteofTime Page: Music and Anime.